This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-A Kentucky cerebral palsy lawyer is a valuable ally if medical mistakes caused your child’s disabilities.
+Call a Kentucky cerebral palsy lawyer if you believe medical mistakes caused your child’s disabilities.
 A successful lawsuit holds medical professionals accountable and provides compensation to help with the child’s expenses.
 If you are in this situation or if your child has been discriminated against, you need a lawyer with the right experience and knowledge to guide you.

 Cerebral palsy sometimes results from medical negligence.
 If you suspect this happened with your child and that poor care or a mistake led to the condition, you will need a lawyer to guide you and help you file a medical malpractice lawsuit.